Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT: Discussion and Conclusions

 The high efficiency of our search highlights the importance of combining full-Stokes interferometric imaging with polarization-based pulsar candidate selection and wide-band time-domain searches.
 In particular, circular polarization has been proven to be a strong discriminator for identifying promising pulsar candidates.
 Apart from this, the use of the UWL receiver has played a crucial role in discovering these pulsars.
 Its coverage from 704--4032\,MHz allows simultaneous access to both lower frequencies (700--1500\,MHz), where steep-spectrum pulsars are brighter (e.g., PSRs~J1811$-$3206 and J1818$-$3254 in our sample), and higher frequencies, where interstellar scattering is less severe (e.g. PSRs~J1723$-$2820 and J1751$-$2943).
-Four out of six new MSPs reported in this work would likely have been undetectable with narrower L-band systems, as their pulse profiles are strongly scattered below 1.5\,GHz but remained detectable at higher frequencies, as well as they are faint steep spectrum sources which also explains why these pulsars remained undetected in previous surveys.
-On cross-checking the pulsars location, we found that five of eight pulsars lie within the sky coverage of the HTRU-S LowLat survey ($|b| < 3.5^\circ$).
+Four out of six new pulsars (PSRs J1720$-$2652, J1723$-$2820, J1751$-$2943, J1753$-$3331) reported in this work would likely have been undetectable with narrower L-band systems (1000-1500 MHz), as their pulse profiles are either strongly scattered below 1.5\,GHz or very faint, but are clearly detectable in wide-frequency band from 1000-2000 MHz or higher.
+Also, they are faint, steep spectrum sources, which also explains why these pulsars remained undetected in previous surveys.
+On cross-checking the pulsars' locations, we found that four of nine pulsars lie within the sky coverage of the HTRU-S LowLat survey ($|b| < 3.5^\circ$).
 Among these, PSRs~J1744$-$2424 and J1752$-$2849 were already detected in HTRU-S, but in the absence of timing their positions were uncertain within $\sim7$\,arcmin.
 We also found that PSR~J1753$-$3331 is present in the HTRU data, but with significant scattering and a low ${\rm S/N}=9.4$, which left it among the thousands of false positives of HTRU-S LowLat.
-Thanks to the wide-band capability of the UWL receiver, this pulsar was re-detected and confirmed with higher ${\rm S/N}$ of 14.
-For, PSR J1751$-$2943, the closest observation in HTRU-S is about 18 arc-minutes away, so we did not find this pulsar.
-These four pulsars are also present in the sky region of the Parkes multi-beam survey (PMPS), however given the less integration time (36 minutes), limited bandwidth and coarser frequency and time resolution, none of these pulsars are detectable in the PMPS data.
-The remaining 4 pulsars are either present in the regions covered by the PMPS or HTRU-S mid-latitude survey \citep[$|b|<15^{\circ}$][]{keith_10}, but given its short integration time of 8 minutes these pulsars remained undetected.
+Thanks to the wide-band capability of the UWL receiver, this pulsar was redetected and confirmed with higher ${\rm S/N}$ of 14.
+For PSR J1751$-$2943, the closest observation in HTRU-S is about 18 arc-minutes away, so we did not find this pulsar.
+These four pulsars are also present in the sky region of the Parkes multi-beam survey (PMPS), however given the shorter integration time (36 minutes), limited bandwidth and coarser frequency and time resolution, none of these pulsars are detectable in the PMPS data.
+The remaining four pulsars are either present in the regions covered by the PMPS or HTRU-S mid-latitude survey \citep[$|b|<15^{\circ}$][]{keith_10}, but given its short integration time of 8 minutes these pulsars remained undetected.